Revelation 20:1-7 teaches a 1,000-year time where Satan is bound and believers are raised to life and reign with Christ. There are three main views.

 There are six "whys" to ask on Revelation 20.

-when Christ is visible during the Millennium, succeeding the gospel of faith that is now?
+Why is there a "gospel of sight" when Christ is visible during the Millennium, succeeding the gospel of faith that is now?

-Why is there a postponed kingdom
+Why is there a postponed kingdom of Christ?

-between Christ's coming, the resurrection, and the judgment, which the Bible shows together?
+Why is there a long separation between Christ's coming, the resurrection, and the judgment, which the Bible shows together?

-Why are there two great battles and two resurrections
+Why are there two great battles and two resurrections?

-on connecting the second coming with an earthly kingdom centered at Jerusalem?
+Why is the rest of the New Testament silent on connecting the second coming with an earthly kingdom centered at Jerusalem?

 After you die as a Christian, why do you expect to be resurrected to live with wicked people on the same earth?